sonamdh1/sonamdh1/README.md

 ### Sonam Dhawan

 Hello!
-I'm a Full Stack Developer.
+I'm Sonam, a full stack developer with 3.5+ years experience.

 <!--
 **sonamdh1/sonamdh1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.